Conservative Party (Norway): Ideology

 Høyre has been described as a conservative or liberal-conservative party, and it defines itself as a party pursuing a "progressive-conservative policy based on Christian cultural values, constitutional government and democracy."

-Høyre is considered a centre-right reformist party professed to the moderately conservative political tradition, similar to the CDU of Germany.
+Høyre is considered a right-wing/centre-right reformist party professed to the moderately conservative political tradition, similar to the CDU of Germany.
 The party broadly supports the Nordic model, like all large parties in Norway.
-In relative terms, the party advocates for free-market policies, including tax cuts and relatively little government involvement in the economy, while still supporting the welfare state and the social market economy.
-Høyre is also the only party in the Storting which proposes a reduction in public spending.
+In relative terms, the party advocates for free-market policies, including tax cuts and moderate government involvement in the economy, while still supporting a big welfare state and a social market economy.
+Høyre is one of two parties in the Storting which proposes a reduction in public spending.

 Traditionally, the party supports established institutions, such as the monarchy, the armed forces, and the Church of Norway.
 Its social policies were always considered moderate and pragmatic for its time, but have gradually become more socially liberal.

 LGBTIQ+ rights

 In the 21st century, the Conservative Party supports LGBTIQ+ rights as a fundamental part of its liberal-conservative ideology, and it has implemented several policies advancing transgender and other LGBTIQ+ rights.
 The party voted in 2008 for a law that recognised same-sex marriage and gay adoption rights.

 Erna Solberg's government proposed several policies advancing transgender rights, including gender self-identification in 2016.
 Conservative Minister of Equality Linda Hofstad Helleland condemned all forms of transphobia and said that "trans people are subjected to hate, violence, and harassment."
 After Conservative Party local politician Simen Sandelien published a Facebook post about "transgender ideology", he was strongly criticized by the party.
 Conservative Party leader Erna Solberg said Sandelien should reconsider if he really agrees with the Conservative Party's basic ideology.
 Conservative Secretary general Tom Erlend Skaug said he had summoned Sandelien for a conversation, but amid calls for his expulsion Sandelien later that day sent out a statement confirming that he had resigned from the party.